AtiVassileva/GamingWiki/README.md

 - Implemented search by search term for tips & tricks.✅
 - Implemented pagination in all listing pages.✅
 - Implemented navigations in header, footer and body of listing pages.✅
-- Success and warning alerts upon specific actions (add, edit, delete).✅
 - Implemented custom user-friendly error page with an appropriate message.✅
 - Implemented different pages for entities added by users (eg. My Games, My Articles).✅
+- Success and warning alerts upon specific actions (add, edit, delete).✅
+- Added some motivational gaming quotes.

 # Technology stack